HoseaCodes/pokegallery/README.md

 - jQuery

 ## Future Enhancements

 - A favorites feature to allow for users to make a collection of their favorite Pokémon
 - Showing more detail for each Pokémon
 - Larger sprite images and enhanced styling

+## Release History

+- 0.0.1
+  - Work in progress